marcomusso/ansible-perlbrew/README.md

 ---------

 1.8.2
+2.x

 Role Variables
 --------------

 * "perl_version" is used to specify the default perl version.
-Note: This cannot be `latest`, but need to be something like `perl-5.22.0`.
+Note: This cannot be `latest`, but need to be something like `perl-5.22.1`.
 The default will be changed to the latest stable.
 * "perlbrew_user" is used to specify which user on the remote system that will get perlbrew.
-* "http_proxy", "https_proxy", "no_proxy" are used to access the internet through a proxy, default is undefined (disabled)
+* "http_proxy", "https_proxy", "no_proxy" are used to access the internet through a proxy, default is empty string (disabled)
 * "switch_to_new_perl" is used to activate (`perlbrew switch`) the new perl_version right away, default is `true` (if `false` added lines in `.profile`/`.bashrc` will be commented)
 * "use_profile" add export PERLBREW_ROOT and source perlbrew rc files to `.profile`, default is `true` (if false adds to `.bashrc`)

 Example config:

     ---
-    perl_version: perl-5.22.0
+    perl_version: perl-5.22.1
     perlbrew_user: www
     http_proxy: http://myproxy:5865
     https_proxy: http://myproxy:5865